 \subsection{Self-Supervised Learning Architectures}

 Self-supervised learning can be broadly categorized into contrastive and non-contrastive methods.
 Non-contrastive methods can be further divided into generative and non-generative architectures.
-For a broader introduction to SSL, see \cite{cookbook}.
+See \citep{cookbook} for a broader introduction to SSL.

-In \textit{contrastive learning}, the model is encouraged to produce similar representations for semantically related inputs \(x^{'}\) and \(x^{''}\), while pushing apart the representations of unrelated inputs \(x^{'}\) and \(y^{'}\). \textit{SimCLR} \cite{simclr} is one of the most popular contrastive methods, using two different augmentations of a single input \(x\) to form semantically similar pairs \(x^{'}\) and \(x^{''}\).
+In \textit{contrastive learning}, the model is encouraged to produce similar representations for semantically related inputs \(x^{'}\) and \(x^{''}\), while pushing apart the representations of unrelated inputs \(x^{'}\) and \(y^{'}\). \textit{SimCLR} \citep{simclr} is one of the most popular contrastive methods, using two different augmentations of a single input \(x\) to form semantically similar pairs \(x^{'}\) and \(x^{''}\).

-Beyond contrastive methods, \textit{generative architectures} have been particularly successful in recent large language models \cite{bert, gpt3, llama} and in computer vision \cite{mae}.
-Generative architectures involve reconstructing a sample \(x\) from its degraded version \(x'\) using an encoder-decoder framework.
+Beyond contrastive methods, \textit{generative architectures} have been particularly successful in recent large language models \citep{bert, gpt3, llama} and in computer vision \citep{mae}.
+Generative architectures typically involve reconstructing a sample \(x\) from its degraded version \(x'\), employing either encoder-decoder frameworks or other paradigms like decoder-only or encoder-only models.
 The premise is that reconstructing clean data from a corrupted version reflects the model's deep understanding of the underlying data structure.
-The encoder maps the perturbed input \(x'\) into a latent representation, which the decoder then uses to reconstruct the original input \(x\) \cite{dae}.
-Recently, the authors of \cite{balestriero2024} observed that generative architectures prioritize learning principal subspaces of the data, which may limit their capacity to capture semantic representations for perceptual tasks.
+In encoder-decoder frameworks, the encoder maps the perturbed input \(x'\) into a latent representation, which the decoder then uses to reconstruct the original input \(x\) \citep{dae}.
+Recently, \citep{balestriero2024} observed that generative architectures prioritize learning principal subspaces of the data, which may limit their capacity to capture semantic representations for perceptual tasks.

-As an alternative, \textit{non-generative methods} have shown promise across domains, including computer vision \cite{byol, vicreg, simsiam, ijepa} and video analysis \cite{vjepa}.
-Among these, the Joint-Embedding Predictive Architecture (JEPA) \cite{path} processes an input pair \(x\) and its corrupted versions \(x'\) to obtain representations \(z\) and \(z'\) through encoders.
+As an alternative, \textit{non-generative methods} have shown promise across domains, including computer vision \citep{byol, vicreg, simsiam, ijepa} and video analysis \citep{vjepa}.
+Among these, the Joint-Embedding Predictive Architecture (JEPA) \citep{path} processes an input pair \(x\) and its corrupted versions \(x'\) to obtain representations \(z\) and \(z'\) through encoders.
 Unlike generative architectures that make predictions in the input space, JEPA performs prediction in the latent space by reconstructing \(z\) from \(z'\).
 This approach effectively avoids the challenge of predicting unpredictable details, a common issue in biological signals.